 It is not an absolute requisite to mug up all the 450 articles of the constitution

-There are few very important articles which are absolutely necessary.
+There are a few very important articles which are absolutely necessary.
 However, if the basics are tackled and if you have revised the same a few times, most of the relevant articles will be automatically ingrained in your memory.
 Few articles like 72, 110, 266, 267, 312 etc. are of paramount importance.

 The topics one chooses to read need not be in a particular sequence.

-Often we are caught in this dilemma of should be go according to the table of contents?
+Often we are caught in this dilemma of should we go according to the table of contents?
 The answer to this is a clear NO. It is important to develop a keen interest in the subject in the initial stages itself.
 Hence start with a topic that interests you.
-For instance, there is no hard and fast rule that one should read the process of the making of Indian Constitution before completing the chapter on Fundamental Rights and Duties.
+For instance, there is no hard and fast rule that one should read the process of the making of the Indian Constitution before completing the chapter on Fundamental Rights and Duties.
 Try and identify topics that are identical and can be covered in a flow.
-This way it takes lesser time as majority of the topics of similar pattern can be dealt with ease.
+This way it takes lesser time as the majority of the topics of the similar pattern can be dealt with ease.

 One should aim for Multiple Readings

 In the first go, one should not try to remember everything.
 It is in the second reading that one should start making notes and ensure each chapter is read thoroughly.
-It is important to read from the sources sufficient number of times as with each reading, the average time decreases drastically.
+It is important to read from the sources a sufficient number of times as with each reading, the average time decreases drastically.